lateralcreativity/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+The function being returned is using closure since its nested in the parent.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+the console logged string will remain the same but the value for name can be changed by editing the dansroll variable
+and the newroll value will always change because its assigned to random()

 c.
 What is the lexical scope of `newRoll`?
+newRoll is in the scope of the anonymous function meaning if you tried to access newRoll above the return line you would not be able to

 ### Task 3 - Stretch Goals